Compliance

 What Is the Form 8802 Electronic Payment Confirmation Number?

-The Form 8802 electronic payment confirmation number is the confirmation number received after the IRS processes the electronic user fee payment through Pay.gov.
+The Form 8802 electronic payment confirmation number is the payment confirmation number associated with the Pay.gov user fee payment for Form 8802.

-The IRS uses this number to match the payment record with the Form 8802 application.
-If the application does not include the electronic payment confirmation number, the IRS may not process the request.
+The IRS uses the electronic payment confirmation number to help match the payment record with the applicant's Form 8802 application.
+If the application does not include the electronic payment confirmation number, the IRS may not be able to match the payment to the request.

 Where Does the Electronic Payment Confirmation Number Go?

-The electronic payment confirmation number is entered on page 1 of Form 8802 in the field labeled for electronic payment confirmation.
-Applicants should enter the number before forwarding the completed application package to the IRS.
+The electronic payment confirmation number is entered on page 1 of Form 8802 in the field labeled for the electronic payment confirmation number.

 Why the Process Feels Confusing

-The process can feel circular because Pay.gov requires applicants to upload a copy of Form 8802 during the payment step.
-However, the uploaded Form 8802 still needs to include the electronic payment confirmation number after payment is processed.
+The process can feel circular because Pay.gov may require applicants to upload a copy of Form 8802 during payment, but Form 8802 still needs the payment confirmation number after the payment is processed.

-In practice, this means an applicant may prepare Form 8802 online, complete the Pay.gov payment step digitally, receive the confirmation number by e-mail, add that number to Form 8802 through a virtual method, and then submit the completed package to the IRS by a paper or analog method: fax or mail.
+In practice, this means an applicant may prepare Form 8802, pay the user fee through Pay.gov, receive the confirmation number, add that number to Form 8802, and then submit the completed package.

 What If One Payment Covers Multiple Forms 8802?